 It is a wonderful, skydiving-type sensation to start a new endeavor.
-There’s the challenge of wondering, “Can I actually do this?”, to learning how resourceful you are, to seeing the first buds of what you have been working on.
+There’s the challenge of wondering, “Can we actually do this?”, to learning how resourceful your team is, to seeing the first buds of what you have been working on.
 For some, it seems almost magical how the pieces and people fall into place.
 For others, the process is more arduous, but after a lot of hard work, you see progress.
 The business is growing.
 The non-profit is making headway.
 The book is almost finished.
 The clients are coming.

 Growing pains, in its simplest definition means the pain of growth.
 Just like shoes that are too small won’t accommodate your feet, an organizational system that can’t accommodate growth gets painful.
 You can relieve the hurt from a too-tight shoe by getting a larger size.
 You can relieve the pains of growth by identifying the source of the pain, and making room for what is needed.

-I worked for a media company some time ago, and the head of the music division said something that I use all the time with leaders:
+I worked for a media company some time ago, and the head of our music division said something that I use all the time with leaders:

 “The worst thing that can happen to a small record label is to have a big hit.”

 Bernie McLean said this as we were watching the growth of our companies.
-If a big hit comes before the label can pay the production and related costs of a big hit, that big hit could bankrupt the label.
-In launching, we must allow time, space, and mental capacity for growth.
+If a big hit comes before the label can pay the production and related costs, that big hit could bankrupt the label.
+In launching, we must allow time, space, and organizational capacity for growth.
 Here are four things you can do to accommodate the “pain” of growth:

 · Make sure you continue to do what your customers value the most.
 If you have developed a unique market position because of something you do exceptionally well, make sure you keep that position strong.
-Taking your position for granted could cause you to get lax as you pursue other growth opportunities.
+Taking your strong position for granted as you pursue other growth opportunities could cause you to forfeit your unique organizational standing.

 · Hire help when finances allow.
 According to Forbes hiring a senior deputy or two to be your surrogate in times of crisis can help build a company of employees who feel more invested in your vision.
-And of course, that help frees you to do what is most important instead of fighting "little fires everywhere".
+And of course, those deputies help free you to do what is most important for the health of the organization instead of fighting "little fires everywhere".

 · Don’t be afraid to look head on at “what hurts.”
 Is the growing pain coming from inadequate organizational systems?
 Are there obvious conflicts between your mission, company values, and operations?
 Can you sit with your team and courageously explore the pain together?
 You can change what isn’t working to accommodate what you need, but that requires the bravery to admit you might have missed something in the flurry of corporate growth.